yorkie-team/yorkie-js-sdk/yorkie-js-sdk.snapshotevent.md

 ## SnapshotEvent interface

-`SnapshotEvent` is an event that occurs when a snapshot is received from an agent.
+`SnapshotEvent` is an event that occurs when a snapshot is received from the server.

 <b>Signature:</b>